6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 2. Uchisar Castle

-My first stop was the Uchisar castle.
+My first stop is Uchisar Castle.

 Even I couldn’t miss it.

 Within the multi-level castle, dozens of rooms are hollowed out and connected by a labyrinth of tunnels and passageways.
-Due to erosion in some places, most of the interior was closed to visitors but stairs scale the exterior and lead up to an amazing panoramic view from the top.
+Due to erosion in some places, most of the interior is closed to visitors but stairs scale the exterior and lead up to an amazing panoramic view from the top.

 3. The Underground City of Kaymakli